markwilkinson/FAIR-in-a-box/FDP Metadata Loader/README.md

 * In the template, the entries highlighted in BOLD are the required entries.
 All other entries are allowed to be blank.

+* Once you have filled out the template and named it (whatever you call it needs to be entered into the `EXCEL` environment variable in the docker-compose file) you simply `docker-compose up` and wait until it is done.

+* THIS SOFTWARE ONLY SUPPORTS XLS, IT DOES NOT SUPPORT XLSX!!

 This is intended to be used with the docker-compose FAIR Data Point in "FAIR-ready-to-go".
 If you use another docker-compose, you will need to adjust the network name in this docker-compose, along with the server URLs/ports in the Environment variables.
 This is your problem :-)

 # Docker Compose explanation